mintyry/whats-up-weather/README.md

 ![Alert for invalid city names](./assets/images/checkvalid.png)

-Once the user is done conducting their business and leave the page, when they return, their last five searches will be here waiting for them to access with one simple click.
+Once the user is done conducting their business and leaves the page, when they return, their last five searches will be here waiting for them to access with one simple click.

 ![Your last five searches will be here waiting for you](./assets/images/wait.png)